COMBINE-lab/simpleaf/docs/source/workflow-patch.rst

 ~~~~~~~~~~

 The patch file should be a ``;``-separated CSV-like file.
 The header column will contain one entry for each field of the template or manifest
-that is to be replaced, as well as an additional special column called ``name`` that gives a name to the parameter tuple encoded in each row.
+that is to be replaced, as well as an additional special column called ``name``, that gives a name to the parameter tuple encoded in each row.
 To refer to a field in the template or manifest, one should use the JSON pointer syntax described in `RFC6901 <https://datatracker.ietf.org/doc/html/rfc6901>`_.
 Additionally, since the values being replaced can be of distinct valid JSON types, this type information must also be encoded in the column header.

 For example, imagine that your template has two fields defined as below: